soudegesu/blog/content/past/2018-04-22-python-datetime.en.md

 ### Convert date string without timezone

-Converting a date string without timezone to datetime is troublesome, because checking what timezone the string represents is neccesarry.
+Converting a date string without timezone to datetime is troublesome because checking what timezone the string represents is neccesarry.
 After checking the specification of data, using string joining is a quick solution.

 {{< highlight python "linenos=inline" >}}